Ferrari F40: F40 Competizione

 The F40 Competizione is a non-sponsored, more powerful version of the F40 LM, which was the result of consumer requests following the order of a French importer who wanted to enter one in the 24 Hours of Le Mans.
-Ten examples were built, all at customer request, the first two being called F40 LM's, and the remaining eight being F40 Competizione, as Ferrari felt that the LM tag was too restrictive.
+Ten examples were built, all at customer request, the first two being called F40 LMs, and the remaining eight being F40 Competizione, as Ferrari felt that the LM tag was too restrictive.

 The F40 Competizione is rated at 515 kW at 8100 rpm from its upgraded twin-turbocharged V8 engine.
 The car can reportedly achieve a top speed of about 367 km/h.

 Chassis number 80782 was originally purchased as a road car and imported into the Netherlands in 1989 by the official Ferrari importer, Kroymans BV.
 Work was then done by Peter van Erp of Cavallino Tuning, Kroymans' racing division to convert it into "Competizione" specification, with new shock absorbers, new instrumentation, brakes, bodywork, and a new paint job.
 The car was consistently promoted through the Ferrari Challenge, and modifications in 1995 were made to maintain the car's competitiveness.
 Modifications were made by British tuning house G-Tex in collaboration with Michelotto and included air jacks, an upgraded roll hoop, and upgrades to the engine which increased its power output to over 700 bhp.
 After the car was sold to its most recent owner, it had a decorative makeover which consisted of a repaint in grey and blue fabric seats.